mozilla/cargo-vet/book/src/how-vetting-works.md

 First, the project's [configuration](./config.md) is be parsed and loaded.

 If not running in locked mode, each of the URLs listed in the `imports` key of `config.toml` is then fetched.
-These files are then merged and stored in `imports.lock`.
+These files are then processed and the resulting data is stored in `imports.lock`.
+The descriptions for any mapped criteria are stored as well, and any changes to previously-recorded descriptions will cause `cargo vet` to fail and require `cargo vet accept-criteria-change` to be run.
+Any unmapped criteria (and audits under those criteria) are discarded.

 `audits.toml`, `imports.lock`, and  `config.toml` are then parsed.
 If any of the three are not well-formed, an error is thrown.